SFerguson90/APlaceForUsAPI/README.md

 All libraries required to run the API can be found in requirements.txt.

-Change directories and, from the terminal, type:
+Change to the project directory in the terminal and type:

     pip install -r requirements.txt